-Nick Beim focuses primarily on internet, mobile, SaaS, adtech, big data and financial technology and services investments.
-He has a particular affinity for viral consumer services, online marketplaces, online collaboration networks, new forms of performance-based marketing and low-friction SaaS companies.
+Nick Beim focuses primarily on consumer, software, data intelligence and fintech investments.
+Nick blogs on the economics of innovation at www.nickbeim.com.
+He has a particular affinity for online marketplaces, viral consumer services, new machine learning applications and low-friction SaaS companies.

-Nick’s software investments include Conductor, the leading SaaS platform enabling enterprises to manage, monitor and optimize SEO, and OatSystems, the RFID applications platform company founded by the team at MIT that developed the standards for passive tag RFID (acquired by Check Point Systems).
-Nick also sourced and served as a board observer at JBoss, which developed the most widely used open source application server (acquired by Red Hat).
+Nick’s software investments include Centricient, a messaging-based customer service software platform; Conductor, the leading SaaS platform enabling enterprises to manage, monitor and optimize SEO; and OatSystems, the RFID application platform company founded by the team at MIT that developed the standards for passive tag RFID (acquired by Check Point Systems).
+He was involved from the early days at JBoss, which developed the most widely used open source application server (acquired by Red Hat).

 Prior to joining Venrock, Nick was a General Partner at Matrix Partners and worked in the technology groups at McKinsey and Goldman Sachs.

 Nick’s primary passion outside of venture investing is international development, and in particular accelerating international development through entrepreneurship.
 Nick serves on the board of Endeavor, a non-profit organization dedicated to supporting entrepreneurs in developing countries that Tom Friedman has called “the best anti-poverty program of all.”

 In 2011, Forbes named Nick one of the “Elite 8″ to watch in Venture Capital.

 Nick has been enormously valuable to my companies.
 He is incredibly accessible and is always available to pitch in.
 At the Gilt Groupe, Nick introduced us to three key members of our team: our Chairman, the CEO of JetSetter and the General Manager of our Japanese operations.
 He has contributed significantly on strategic decisions and has been a lot of fun to work with.Kevin Ryan, cofounder and CEO, the Gilt Groupe